cobalthq/cobalt-product-public-docs/content/en/BestPractices/prevent-ssti.md

 Before using a template, identify and remove potentially malicious content.

 Make sure to efficiently analyze data that users pass.
-You can use various methods to do this, such as regular expression tools or whitelists of authorized expressions.
+You can use various methods to do this, such as regular expression tools or allowlists of authorized expressions.

 However, there is a drawback to this solution.
 Configuration errors can put your environment at risk.